 - (i) Control: Firms in this group are not offered an intervention.
 However, they will be tracked over time and interviewed in follow-up surveys. - (ii) Training: Firms in this group are provided with a mix of online and in-class training focused on strengthening their capacity.
 The curriculum is based on the IFC Business Edge and adapted to the local context.
 The core modules are in financial management, marketing, general operations, and human resource management.
 Firms can also choose from among modules on personal productivity, enterprise governance, and tourism and hospitality.
 Firms have to complete a minimum of 12 days in-class along with online courses.
 The business owners can choose the dates, locations, and topics for the modules.
 This training intervention is offered for free to the firms. - (iii) Consulting: Firms in this group are offered 11 days of business consulting services (~88 hours) by consultants over 6 to 9 months, meeting at least once per month.
 The initial visit (about 8 hours at the business site) helps the firm define a Needs Assessment and a Growth Strategy.
 The consulting services provider then proposes a list of business areas (Scope of Support) where it can advise the owner for the remaining 80 hours.
 These activities are customized to each firm but typically focus on Management, Finance, Sales and Marketing, Operations, and Human Resources.
 This consulting intervention is offered for free to the firms. - (iv) Insourcing: Firms in this group are given access to an online marketplace where they can choose a Human Resource (HR) specialist from a list of vetted service providers.
 This HR specialist then helps recruit one accounting worker or one marketing worker to join the firm and perform tasks in the respective functional area.
 This 'internally hired' worker spends at least 5 days per week (~40 hours/week) at the business site implementing activities for the firm.
 The firm receives a subsidy that fully pays the cost of such a worker in the first few months, but then gradually declines over 9 months (after which time the firm covers the worker's entire wage).
-Firms will also leave "yelp-like" ratings for HR specialists, enabling a market with reputations to develop over time. - (v) Outsourcing: Firms in this group are given access to an online marketplace where they choose an Accounting specialist or a Marketing specialist from a list of vetted service providers.
+Firms will also leave "yelp-like" ratings for HR specialists, enabling a market with reputations to develop over time.
+This ratings marketplace was intended to be used on new cohorts, but now will be only used for a second experiment on how ratings shape provider choice.

+(v) Outsourcing: Firms in this group are given access to an online marketplace where they choose an Accounting specialist or a Marketing specialist from a list of vetted service providers.
 The firm then outsources its accounting or marketing functions to a professional from the chosen service provider.
 This 'externally contracted' professional spends at least 1 day per week (~8 hours/week) at the business site implementing activities for the firm.
 The firm receives a subsidy that fully pays the cost of such a professional in the first few months, but then gradually declines over 9 months (after which time the firm covers the professional's entire cost of service).
 Firms will also leave "yelp-like" ratings for service providers, enabling a market with reputations to develop over time.
+This ratings marketplace was intended to be used on new cohorts, but now will be only used for a second experiment on how ratings shape provider choice.